Speech and Language Service: Plymouth Autism Team

 Welcome to our new speech and language service: Plymouth Autism Team.
 Our primary aim is to support parents of children with a range of needs including:

-children who aren't yet talking in a meaningful way .
+Children who aren't yet talking in a meaningful way .

-children who prefer objects to people.
+Children who prefer objects to people.

-your child may have additional complex needs.
+Your child may have additional complex needs.

-or you may be concerned they have autism.
+Or you may be concerned they have autism.

 You've come to the right place!

-We specialise in supporting pre-verbal children to work towards speaking.
+Plymouth Autism Team specialises in supporting pre-verbal children to work towards speaking.

-pre-diagnostic assessment service - all you need to know to move forward with your child.
+Pre-diagnostic assessment service - all you need to know to move forward with your child.

-clinical report writing service - to strengthen the evidence you provide about your child
+Clinical report writing service - to strengthen the evidence you provide about your child

-specialised intervention - through our Step Up to Speaking therapy sessions as well as direct intervention services.
+Specialised intervention - through our Step Up to Speaking therapy sessions as well as direct intervention services.